-Research and Interviews
+Initial Research and Analysis

 The results from our interviews and research showed that the two main areas we needed to focus on were student/teacher engagement and accessibility/usability.
 We found that students were missing the motivation received from in-person instruction, and students and teachers alike were daunted by the thought of learning new software, being already overwhelmed with what they were currently using.

 After we distilled our data to a more narrow focus, we created personas that encompassed the types of people we interviewed.